YaelBenShalom/rrt-exploration/README.md

 ## Usage and Configuration Instructions
 To generate the RRT implementation, run the code `random_tree.py`.
-- The number of obsticles can be changed from within the code.
+- The number of obstacles can be changed from within the code.

-An RRT implementation without obsticles:
+An RRT implementation without obstacles:
 ![Tast_1](https://github.com/YaelBenShalom/RRT-Challenge/blob/master/images/Task_1.png)

-An RRT implementation with 20 obsticles:
+An RRT implementation with 20 obstacles:
 ![Tast_2](https://github.com/YaelBenShalom/RRT-Challenge/blob/master/images/Task_2.png)